xircleag/layer-patch/README.md

     participants: ["joe", "Zod"]

 Note that "joe" at index 1 was not removed because it did not match the value "Zod".
+The fact that "joe" moved after the second operation, does not get taken into account.

 Also note that operations are executed in the order specified.
 Thus the following operation would be hazardous: